Skip to content

 }

-Note: Replace <service> with a service name of your choice.
-Replace <APIaction> with the API action for your selected service.
-For more information, see IAM JSON policy.
+Note: Replace service with your service name, and API_action with your API action for your selected service.
+For more information, see IAM JSON policy element reference.

-You might want to integrate a JSON policy document with a YAML format template for provisioning CloudFormation.
-This requires you to change how the document appears in the template.
+If you integrate a JSON policy document with a YAML format template for provisioning CloudFormation, then you can change how the document appears in the template.
+This avoids YAML and JSON mixed blocks.
+After integration, the policy elements look similar to the following example template:

 Resources: